Alimuddin (cricketer)

-Alim-ud-Din (Urdu: علیم الدین; 15 December 1930 – 12 July 2012) was a Pakistani cricketer who played 25 Tests for Pakistan between 1954 and 1962.
-His name is sometimes rendered Alimuddin.
+Alimuddin (Urdu: علیم الدین; 15 December 1930 – 12 July 2012) was a Pakistani cricketer who played 25 Tests for Pakistan between 1954 and 1962.
+His name is sometimes rendered Alim-ud-Din.
 A fast-scoring, right-handed opening batsman and occasional right-arm leg break bowler, he was the youngest player ever to appear in first-class cricket, aged 12 years and 73 days.
 In international cricket, he scored 1,091 runs at the average of 25.37, including two centuries and seven fifties.
 In 1954, he was a member of the Pakistani squad which toured England and recorded Pakistan's first Test match win.
 Former Pakistani captain Mushtaq Mohammad said about him that he was "a thorough gentleman as well as a great cricketer for Pakistan".

 Personal life

-Alim-ud-Din was an ethnic Muhajir, born in Ajmer, a city in British India, on 15 December 1930.
+Alimuddin was an ethnic Muhajir, born in Ajmer, a city in British India, on 15 December 1930.
 After the independence of Pakistan in 1947, he moved to Karachi along with his family.
 He lived in London and never married, instead providing for his family.
 Pakistan International Airlines (PIA) had given him an opportunity to work at London Heathrow Airport.
 Two of his brothers, Salimuddin and Azimuddin, both also played first-class cricket.
 His nephew, James Uddin, the son of Salimuddin, is also a cricketer and currently plays semi-professional cricket in England.

 In later life, his pension was suspended after doubts over his actual birth date.
 The pension was restored after intervention from the Pakistani President.

 First-class career

-During his career Alim-ud-Din played 140 first-class matches and scored 7,275 runs, with the average of 32.77, including 14 centuries and 38 fifties; he also took 40 wickets.
+During his career Alimuddin played 140 first-class matches and scored 7,275 runs, with the average of 32.77, including 14 centuries and 38 fifties; he also took 40 wickets.
 Critics considered him to be an excellent fielder.
 He made his debut for Rajasthan aged only 12 years 73 days, becoming the youngest player to have played first-class cricket.
 In 1942–43, he played his maiden match in the Ranji Trophy, scoring 13 and 27 runs in his two innings.
 His highest score in first-class cricket was 142, against Worcestershire in 1954.
-Domestically, Alim-ud-Din represented Sindh, Rajasthan, Karachi, Bahawalpur and Gujarat, and became the first Pakistani batsman to face a ball bowled by an international bowler on Pakistani soil, in a match between the Sindh and West Indians in 1948.
-During Pakistan's 1954 tour of England, Alim-ud-Din scored more than 700 runs, including two centuries in the first two matches.
+Domestically, Alimuddin represented Sindh, Rajasthan, Karachi, Bahawalpur and Gujarat, and became the first Pakistani batsman to face a ball bowled by an international bowler on Pakistani soil, in a match between the Sindh and West Indians in 1948.
+During Pakistan's 1954 tour of England, Alimuddin scored more than 700 runs, including two centuries in the first two matches.
 He was most successful during 1961–62, scoring 1,020 runs in 12 matches at an average of 51.00.
 In the same season he captained Karachi, leading the team to victories in the Quaid-e-Azam Trophy and Ayub Zonal Trophy.
 His final season in first-class cricket was 1967–68.